pramodx/ngrx-rest-app/README.md

 ## Prerequisites
 You will need to have [Git](https://git-scm.com/) and [Node.js + NPM](http://nodejs.org) installed on your machine.
 You will also need to install the `typings` NPM package globally via `npm i -g typings`.
+> Even if you already have the `typings` package installed globally, this repo requires `typings 1.x` so make sure your version is up do date.

 ## Getting Started
 There are two main parts to this application.
 The first is the server for which we are using `json-server` to simulate a REST api.
 The second part is the Angular 2 application which we will use `webpack-dev-server` to build and display.